klasnikova/Tailnode-Testnet/empower/readme.md

 ## empowerx tx auth exect

-Untuk task ini bikin wallet kedua di command line atau bisa import dari keplr
+For this task you must create second wallet on command line or you can import it via keplr

 ### first command